 This expense is due to the compensation of directors, officers, employees and consultants that are share based.
-Shared based compensation for the current quarter is consistent with the same period in 2017.
-This expense for the six-months ended June 30, 2018 is \$0.2 million below the comparative period in 2017 due to additional options granted during Q1 2017 and a decrease in stock price over the previous quarter.
-The fair value of options granted is estimated at the time of the grant using the Black-Scholes option pricing model which uses various assumptions that are outlined in the Corporation's condensed consolidated interim financial statements for the quarter ended June 30, 2018.
+Shared based compensation for the current quarter is lower than the same period in 2017 primarily due to the termination of options under the Stock Appreciation Rights ("SAR") clause of the Corporation's Stock Option Plan resulting in an offset to share based compensation for the quarter.
+This expense for the nine-months ended September 30, 2018 is \$0.3 million below the comparative period in 2017 due to the termination of options under the SAR in the current quarter, additional options granted during Q1 2017 and a decrease in stock price over the previous quarter.
+The fair value of options granted is estimated at the time of the grant using the Black-Scholes option pricing model which uses various assumptions that are outlined in the Corporation's condensed consolidated interim financial statements for the quarter ended September 30, 2018.